Go on to Part Eight

 The English music scene went through some radical changes in 1977, with the rise to prominence of punk rock.
 Progressive acts were quickly falling out of favor and found themselves under extreme pressure to simplify their music.
 John has claimed that Gentle Giant was being pressured by the record label to commercialize their music, while Derek has denied this.
 Ray stated at the time that he did want the band to make a bigger impact with radio listeners.
 There may have been a myriad of contributing factors but, whatever the reasons, the group did begin to write and record somewhat simpler music that year.

 Aug.
 22 Giant had originally decided to end their practice of recording radio sessions for the BBC by the second half of 1975.
-However, evidence has come to light that Giant recorded one last BBC session that included new versions of Mountain Time and Who Do You Think You Are?
+However, evidence has come to light that Giant recorded one last BBC session in 1977 that included new versions of Mountain Time and Who Do You Think You Are?
 Although it is not confirmed this session was ever actually broadcast, it was recorded on Aug.
-22 for broadcast on the radio program It’s DLT OK!.
-This afternoon program was hosted by famed BBC announcer Dave Lee Travis, but when these sessions were broadcast, if at all, is unknown.
-It also appears they still exist, as the BBC includes them in a catalog of audio materials available for licensing to international customers.
+22 for the radio program It’s DLT OK!.
+This afternoon program was hosted by famed BBC announcer Dave Lee Travis.
+It also appears the session still exists, as the BBC includes it in a catalog of audio materials available for licensing to international customers.
 Of course, there could be some sort of mistake or misinformation in the catalog of BBC holdings but, barring that possibility, it seems that Gentle Giant may have indeed recorded one last BBC studio session much later than originally thought.

 TYPICAL SETLIST (Fall 1977)

-Intro/Two Weeks in Spain - The recording of the final movement of Bach's Brandenburg Concerto #4 was again played before the show, this time leading into the intro tape used on the Fall 1975 tour.
-This, in turn, led into a prerecorded Spanish-flavored instrumental featuring a quote from the well-known piece Espana Cani by Pasqual Marquina Narro, often associated with bullfights and flamenco dancing.
-Finally, this instrumental was used as the intro for the opening song.
+Intro/Two Weeks in Spain - The recording of the final movement of Bach's Brandenburg Concerto #4 was again played before the show, this time leading into the intro tape known as Intro 74 used on the Fall 1975 tour.
+This, in turn, led into a brief prerecorded Spanish-flavored instrumental featuring a quote from the well-known piece Espana Cani by Pasqual Marquina Narro, often associated with bullfights and flamenco dancing.
+Finally, this instrumental was used as the actual intro for the opening song.

 I'm Turning Around - Gary had designed some sort of slide presentation to go along with this number, but it proved too complex and did not come to fruition.